davidjohnmaccallum/movies-api/README.md

 APIs can be a performance bottleneck so I have performance logging on each of the controller functions.
 Kibana allows me to graph these very nicely.

+In a real world situation, to get consistent logging across all microservices, I would create the logger as a reusable NPM module and host it on our company NPM repository.

 ### API User Documentation

 For users of the API I have used the really handy feature of Postman to create [online API docs here](https://documenter.getpostman.com/view/7984062/S1a7UQdT?version=latest).